ericachio/Final-Project/README.md

 Thursday, January 8: Yesterday, we spent more time reading through Processing tutorials and looked for different characters and background sprites to add onto our game.

 Friday, January 9: Today, we started offically coding the setup and background.

+Sunday, January 11: Today, the background and character sprite was added.
+The background moves witht the character with some glitches.
+Have to figure that out.